Dementia Care

 Barchester care homes for dementia

 Choosing a care home can be one of life’s biggest decisions.
-The combination of our highly trained teams, and approach to dementia care and support is developed through the latest research and years of expertise.
+The combination of our highly trained teams and approach to dementia support is developed through the latest research and years of expertise.

-We know a safe environment is important when caring for dementia, and our homes’ Memory Lane Communities are designed especially for that – supporting independence through wayfinding, and reducing distress with visual prompts and relaxing environments.
+We know a safe environment is important, and our homes’ Memory Lane Communities are designed especially for that – supporting independence through wayfinding, and reducing distress with visual prompts and relaxing environments.

-Contact your local Barchester care home to find out how they can help you.
+Contact your local Barchester care home to find out more about our dementia care services and how they can help you.

 Center Coordinates